TidusD/test-ubuntu/README.md

 2. **Install dependencies via vcpkg**:

    Use vcpkg to install dependencies such as OpenSSL and nlohmann_json for the MinGW triplet.
-This step is required for building the project.

    Example command to install OpenSSL: